miguelrisero/betterpic-web-content/blog/how-to-take-a-professional-headshot-for-linkedin.md

 Before uploading your headshot to LinkedIn, you should also see how it appears on various computers and browsers.
 To test your image on various screen sizes and resolutions, you can use online tools like Responsive Design Checker or BrowserStack.

-## Try Betterpic LinkedIn Headshots Service
+## Try BetterPic LinkedIn Headshots Service
 Try BetterPic's AI-generated professional headshots service if you want to elevate your headshot to the next level.
 It's ideal for business people and teams who want to improve the perception of their personal brands through beautiful portraits, profile pictures, and PFPs.

 From any image you upload, BetterPic uses artificial intelligence to produce realistic and attractive headshots.
 To tailor your headshot to your tastes and requirements, you can select from a variety of styles, backgrounds, and filters.